Gabrielle Deeny

 gabriellemdeeny94@gmail.com

 I’m an Irish writer and director who splits my time and work-life between Belfast and Dublin.
-As a director, I’m drawn to comedy and to smaller-scale, more reality-based, narratives.
+As a director, I’m drawn to comedy and to smaller-scale, more reality-based, narrative work.

 “Life Ruiner”

-Still from “Life Ruiner“ - currently in post-production with Poli Productions.
+Still from “Life Ruiner“ - Produced by Poli Productions.

 “Irish Amputee Football”